TheDavSmasher/BossesHelper/README.md

 These collision functions are essential to fight logic, as its where the user must specify if the Boss takes damage, if the current pattern should be interrupted, if it should wait for the current attack to end, and a new attack pattern should start.
 Lua helper functions are provided for each of these necessities through delegates.

 The `setup()` function will be called during load time, before the scene starts.
 It can be used to give the Boss additional components, sprites, or starting values.
 This function is not necessary.
+If the Hurt Mode was set to Custom, it's highly encouraged to add this file, since otherwise the Boss cannot be hurt.
+This function will still be called regardless of Hurt Mode, though.

 All function in this file are provided with a reference to the `player`, the Boss's `puppet`, and multiple controller delegate functions under `boss`, as well as access to all helper functions.
 The delegates provided here are different from the ones provided for Attacks, as explained in the Helper functions file.